 Ephedrine

-A natural stimulant, ephedrine has been used for centuries.
+Ephedrine is a natural stimulant and has been used for centuries.
 However, it can be risky to use without professional guidance.

 Ephedrine: Facts, Side Effects, & More About This Stimulant